[ Page 4 ]

 basics.
 Students started the first week playing games on stage to get

 them accustomed to each other and the theater atmosphere.
 Then they

 read through different parts in the script before casting.
 Rehearsals

 continued for a month.
 Besides starring in the play, the students

 also help design and create the costumes and set.

 gives them the full experience of the theater program," Pecenka said.

-Pecenka's second year directing the children's theater, and he said
+is Pecenka's second year directing the children's theater, and he

-though they are young actors and actresses, the kids are able to
+even though they are young actors and actresses, the kids are able

 essentially just direction," Pecenka said of the directors.